caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 |2 Second|.906|.283|
 |4 Second|.917|.236|

-*This table shows the best loss during training for a models that were trained on 1, 2, and 4 second chunks of audio.It also shows the corresponding accuracy at that loss*
+*This table shows the best loss during training for models that were trained on 1, 2, and 4 second chunks of audio.It also shows the corresponding accuracy at that loss*

 We concluded that the two second chunk size had the best performance in terms of trade-off as the 4 second chunk size took much longer for training.
 Additionally, the results of using the attention module were slightly better than without.
 The precision, accuracy, recall, and loss for our final training with a chunk size of 2 seconds and the attention module trained on the Speech Accent Archive can be seen below.
 The target accent (American English) was 80% of the dataset.
 [![alt text](images/accent-c/recall.png)](iimages/accent-c/recall.png)

+*Loss (top left), Precision (top right), Accuracy (bottom left), and Recall (bottom right) for the final training run using the Speech Accent Archive with a chunk size of 2.
+This training run had a max epoch of 200.
+The target accent (American English) was 80 percent of the total dataset.*

 We initially had a training run for the Mozilla Common Voice dataset with max epoch of 50.
 This run used both attention and 2-second chunk size and validation occurred at the end of every training epoch.
 The target accent (American English) was 55% of this dataset.
 The associated tensorboard can be found here: [https://tensorboard.dev/experiment/ZvyEUeHaRMGXJQS86l1H1w/#scalars](https://tensorboard.dev/experiment/ZvyEUeHaRMGXJQS86l1H1w/#scalars)

 [![alt text](images/accent-c/50epoch.png)](images/accent-c/50epoch.png)
+*These four graphs show the accuracy and loss for the max epoch of 50 run using the Mozilla Common Voice Dataset.
+The top left is the accuracy over epochs for training, top right is accuracy over epochs for validation, bottom left is loss over epochs for training, and bottom right is loss over epochs for validation.
+55 percent of the dataset was the target accent.*

 [![alt text](https://i.imgur.com/AEfY3C1.png)](https://i.imgur.com/AEfY3C1.png)
+*These two graphs show the precision and recall or the max epoch of 50 run using the Mozilla Common Voice Dataset.
+The top graph is for precision for both training and validation, and the bottom graph is for recall for both training and validation.
+The minimum loss occurred at 15.
+This checkpoint was used for later evaluation.
+55 percent of the dataset was the target accent.*

 After noticing that the model converged at around 15 epochs, we ran another run with max epoch at 20 to confirm this.
 The target accent (American English) was 55% of this dataset.
 The tensorboard for this can be found at: [https://tensorboard.dev/experiment/KbcwNHEDRDOHBYjLgNEOWg/#scalars](https://tensorboard.dev/experiment/KbcwNHEDRDOHBYjLgNEOWg/#scalars)

 [![alt text](https://i.imgur.com/Lo7v36S.png)](https://i.imgur.com/Lo7v36S.png)
-[![alt text](https://i.imgur.com/Bq0pqyS.png)](https://i.imgur.com/Bq0pqyS.png)
-[![alt text](https://i.imgur.com/QUCFSW1.png)](https://i.imgur.com/QUCFSW1.png)
-[![alt text](https://i.imgur.com/BQ5P3gP.png)](https://i.imgur.com/BQ5P3gP.png)
+*These two graphs show the accuracy for the training run on the Mozilla Common Voice Dataset where the max epoch was 20* [![alt text](https://i.imgur.com/Bq0pqyS.png)](https://i.imgur.com/Bq0pqyS.png) *These two graphs show the loss for the training run on the Mozilla Common Voice Dataset where the max epoch was 20* [![alt text](https://i.imgur.com/QUCFSW1.png)](https://i.imgur.com/QUCFSW1.png) *These two graphs show the precision for the training run on the Mozilla Common Voice Dataset where the max epoch was 20* [![alt text](https://i.imgur.com/BQ5P3gP.png)](https://i.imgur.com/BQ5P3gP.png) *These two graphs show the recall for the training run on the Mozilla Common Voice Dataset where the max epoch was 20*